sinatra/sinatra.github.com/documentation.markdown

 Generated from Sinatra's source with RDoc.
 The
 [Rack API docs](http://rack.rubyforge.org/doc/) should also be consulted.

+Also available with an alternate template at <http://railsapi.com/sinatra>.

 ### [The Sinatra Book](book.html) (_Work In Progress_)

 An in-depth look at building and deploying Sinatra applications.